Gift giving season is right around the corner!

-Giving thoughtful, beautifully wrapped gifts and sending personalized thank you notes spark a lot of joy in me.
-It’s like a love language.
+Giving thoughtful, beautifully wrapped gifts and sending personalized notes is like a love language for me.

-Today, I will share how I put our gift closet together, with items I already had around the house, the 6 Steps I followed to keep it simple, and how small projects like this help with my anxiety.
+So today, I’m sharing how I put our gift closet together, with items I already had around the house, the staples I keep on hand so I can always wrap a gift, without having to run to Target every time and how it helps minimize my anxiety.

 Why a Gift Closet is Helpful

-One of the many things I realized once we got in was that all the gift wrap and cards we use all year long were all over the place.
-I mean, everywhere.
-Christmas gift wrap was in the storage room; gift bags were under my bed, stationary was on my desk, tissue paper in a random drawer.
+Christmas gift wrap was in the storage room, shoved on a dark and dusty shelf; gift bags were under my bed; stationary was on my desk, and tissue paper was in a random drawer.

-So I came up with a solution by creating a stand-alone gift closet to house everything in one neat and pretty space.
+So I devised a solution by creating a stand-alone gift closet to house everything in one neat and pretty space.

 I needed to add a piece of (inexpensive) furniture, but you can take these ideas and put them to use in a closet or drawer, even in a box, as long as you keep everything together and it functions for you.